What is input and output impedance?

 When this voltage source supplies power to the load, a current I will flow through the load, and a voltage drop of I×r will occur on the resistor.
 This will cause the power supply output voltage to drop, thereby limiting the maximum output power (for why the maximum output power is limited, please see the "Impedance Matching" question below).
 Similarly, for an ideal current source, the output impedance should be infinite, but this is not possible in the actual circuit.
 The above is the relevant analysis of input and output impedance.
 I hope it will be helpful to everyone when designing.

-- Output 12V-10A power supply circuit
+- Single-power supply circuit for ISO122P/ISO124

 - KGDS type single-phase low temperature iron plated power supply circuit

-- Always ready power circuit
+- ±15V active servo power circuit